William W. Ashurst

-William Wallace Ashurst (October 30, 1893 – February 18, 1952) was a brigadier general in the United States Marine Corps, who was a last commander of the North China Marine Detachment.
+William Wallace Ashurst (October 30, 1893 – February 18, 1952) was a brigadier general in the United States Marine Corps, who was the last commander of the North China Marine Detachment.
 He was captured by Japanese forces on December 8, 1941, and was held in captivity for the rest of the war.

 Early years

 Ashurst was born on October 30, 1893, in Green Ridge, Missouri.
 He attended the Wentworth Military Academy in Lexington, Missouri, and was commissioned a second lieutenant in the Marine Corps Reserve on May 21, 1917.
 He was assigned to the Marine Corps Rifle Range in Winthrop, Maryland, before he embarked for France.
 He received the regular Marine Corps commission in September of the same year.

 During World War I, Ashurst fought with the 5th Marine Regiment, 2nd Division within American Expeditionary Force.
 In June 1918, he was wounded while leading an attack on a German machine gun post during the Battle of Belleau Wood.
 For his service during the battle, he was decorated for gallantry in action with the Silver Star He was also awarded the Croix de Guerre 1914–1918 with Gilt Star by the government of France.